cea-hpc/modules/doc/source/design/source-shell-script-in-modulefile.rst

         - If it is loaded

             - the content found for this modulefile in ``__MODULES_LMSOURCESH`` variable is evaluated in display mode to report each resulting modulefile command
-            - script is evaluated to fetch shell alias and function definition which are not recorded in ``__MODULES_LMSOURCESH``
+            - script is evaluated to fetch shell alias, function and completion definitions which are not recorded in ``__MODULES_LMSOURCESH``

         - If not loaded, script is evaluated to gather environment changes and report each resulting modulefile command